History of Chicago: Early native settlements

 René-Robert Cavelier, Sieur de La Salle, who traversed the Kankakee and Illinois Rivers south of Chicago in the winter of 1681–82, identified the Des Plaines River as the western boundary of the Miami.
 In 1683, La Salle built Fort St. Louis on the Illinois River.
-Almost two thousand Miami, including Weas and Piankeshaws, left the Chicago area to gather on the opposite shore at the Grand Village of the Illinois, seeking French protection from the Iroquois.
+Almost two thousand Miami, including Weas and Piankeshaws, left the Chicago area to gather at the Grand Village of the Illinois, seeking French protection from the Iroquois.
 In 1696, French Jesuits led by Jean-François Buisson de Saint-Cosme built the Mission of the Guardian Angel to Christianize the local Wea and Miami people.
 Shortly thereafter, Augustin le Gardeur de Courtemanche visited the settlement on behalf of the French government, seeking peace between the Miami and Iroquois.
 Miami chief Chichikatalo accompanied de Courtemanche to Montreal.

 The Algonquian tribes began to retake the lost territory in the ensuing decades, and in 1701, the Iroquois formally abandoned their claim to their "hunting grounds" as far as the portage to England in the Nanfan Treaty, which was finally ratified in 1726.
 This was largely a political maneuver of little practicality, as the English then had no presence in the region whatsoever, the French and their Algonquian allies being the dominant force in the area.
 A writer in 1718 noted at the Was had a village in Chicago, but had recently fled due to concerns about approaching Ojibwes and Pottawatomis.
 The Iroquois and Meskwaki probably drove out all Miami from the Chicago area by the end of the 1720s.
 The Pottawatomi assumed control of the area, but probably did not have any major settlements in Chicago.
 French and allied use of the Chicago portage was mostly abandoned during the 1720s because of continual Native American raids during the Fox Wars.